 Simple Answers to Common Questions

-- Oral probiotics are supplements containing good bacteria specifically chosen to help your mouth — not your gut.
-They work by crowding out harmful bacteria that cause bad breath, gum bleeding, and tooth decay.
+Oral probiotics are supplements containing good bacteria specifically chosen to help your mouth — not your gut.
+They are thought to work by crowding out harmful bacteria associated with bad breath and gum bleeding.
 Research published in the Journal of Periodontology (2020) found that people taking oral probiotic lozenges daily for 42 days showed measurable improvements in gum health compared to placebo.
 The evidence is real, though not every product on the market uses the strains that have actually been studied.

-- Most people notice fresher breath within 2–3 weeks.
-Gum improvements — less bleeding when flossing, less sensitivity — typically take 4–6 weeks of daily use.
+In clinical studies, participants reported fresher breath within 2–3 weeks.
+Gum improvements — less bleeding when flossing, less sensitivity — typically appeared after 4–6 weeks of daily use.
 For full microbiome rebalancing, research suggests 8–12 weeks of consistent use.
 The key is not skipping days, especially in the first month when good bacteria are still establishing their foothold.

-- Lactoperoxidase is a natural enzyme your saliva already produces to fight bacteria.
+Lactoperoxidase is a natural enzyme your saliva already produces to fight bacteria.
 Think of it as your mouth's built-in antibacterial shield.
 As we age — or when our mouth gets dry from medications — levels drop, and bacteria get the upper hand.
 Supplements like DentaTonic are designed to top up this enzyme, restoring the mouth's natural defenses.
-A 2019 review in the International Journal of Molecular Sciences (PMID: 30901933) confirmed its key role in oral immunity.
+A 2019 review in the International Journal of Molecular Sciences (Magacz et al.) confirmed its key role in oral immunity.

-- Yes — this is one of the most well-documented benefits.
+Yes — this is one of the most well-documented benefits.
 Bad breath comes from specific bacteria that produce sulfur compounds in gum crevices and on the tongue.
 Certain probiotic strains, particularly Streptococcus salivarius K12, produce natural compounds that suppress these odor-causing bacteria.
 Studies show reductions of nearly 50% in the main sulfur compounds responsible for morning breath.
-It's not a cover-up — it's reducing the bacteria at their source.
+Rather than masking odor, this approach targets the bacteria that produce it — based on the clinical evidence reviewed above.

 ⚠️ Important Safety Information